teejayen/teejayen.github.io/_posts/2019-01-13-my-way-to-start-the-day.md

 - Read through the daily devotion from [The Daily Stoic](https://www.amazon.com.au/dp/B01KAFIQE6) by Ryan Holiday and Stephen Hanselman
 - Write down 3 things I'm grateful in my journal
 - Spend about 20-30 minutes reading (generally self help / business books)
+- Ice cold shower

 My new morning routine sets my day up for success - it has me feeling energised, focussed and ready to tackle anything that comes my day!
 There have been a couple of mornings where I have slept through the alarm (oops!) - but I figure it's my body telling me I need more sleep.
-In these cases I've found that at a minimum I need to meditate, and read or my day just doesn't feel right.
+In these cases I've found that at a minimum I need to meditate, read and have my ice cold shower or my day just doesn't feel right.

 I'd like to eventually wake up earlier (around 0445) and add in a brisk walk, but getting enough sleep has been difficult lately with a teething 16 month old - hopefully once T is in to a better sleep routine I'll be able to get to bed earlier, and a better nights sleep.

+I'll set out to write posts on each part of the routine in due course, and provide greater detail on where I have seen recommendations or the science behind each step.